tufts-ml-courses/cs136-24s-assignments/unit1_CP/README.md

-# CP1 - Unigram Probabilities
+# CP1 - Probabilistic Prediction of Words

 Instructions for this assignment are here: